San Luis Rey AVA

-San Luis Rey is an American Viticultural Area (AVA) located in San Diego County, California, within the vast 3251042 acre multi-county South Coast AVA.
-The AVA extends from the coastal town of Oceanside inland to the Merriam Mountains and Moosa Canyon.
-The wine appellation was established on August 30, 2024 as the nation's 274^{th}, the state's 153^{rd} and the county's fourth AVA by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Rebecca Wood, managing member of Premium Vintners, LLC on behalf of Fallbrook Winery and other local vineyard owners and winemakers proposing the viticultural area named "San Luis Rey."
+San Luis Rey is an American Viticultural Area (AVA) located in San Diego County, California, within the vast 3.25 e6acre multi-county South Coast AVA.
+It extends from the coastal town of Oceanside inland to the Merriam Mountains and Moosa Canyon.
+It was established as the nation's 274^{th}, the state's 153^{rd} and the county's fourth wine appellation on August 30, 2024 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Rebecca Wood, managing member of Premium Vintners LLC, on behalf of Fallbrook Winery and other local vineyard owners and winemakers proposing the viticultural area named "San Luis Rey."

 There are 44 commercially producing vineyards cultivating approximately 256 acre, along with 29 acre of planned vineyards and 23 wineries within the AVA.
 According to the petition, the distinguishing features of San Luis Rey AVA are its topography, climate and soils.

 History

-The "San Luis Rey" name is regional derived after its landmark Mission San Luis Rey de Francia, established by Franciscan monks in 1798 honoring Saint Louis IX, King of France.
+The "San Luis Rey" (san-lu-is-rey) name is regional derived after its landmark Mission San Luis Rey de Francia, established by Franciscan monks in 1798 honoring Saint Louis IX, King of France.
 The hilltop mission overlooks the valley of the San Luis Rey River watershed that geologically defines the area that shares the name.
 The petition also notes the name "San Luis Rey" is appropriate for the AVA since the mission community established the tradition of wine grape growing in this area based on the Mission grape.
 Evidence of the early viticulture in this area is supported by comments made by Auguste Duhaut-Cilly, a French explorer, who appreciated the wine made at the Mission San Luis Rey de Francia.
-In the 1929 document, Duhaut-Cilly's Account of California in the Years, 1827-28 describes the Mission's gardens, "These gardens produce the best olives and the best wine in all California."
+In the 1929 document, Duhaut-Cilly's Account of California in the Years, 1827–28 describes the Mission's gardens, "These gardens produce the best olives and the best wine in all California."